web3privacy/web3privacy/README.md

 - [Brave](http://brave.com) - Browse privately.
 Search privately.
 And ditch Big Tech.
 - [Opera Crypto Browser](https://www.opera.com/crypto/next) - Experience the Web3 browser for crypto users.
 Get crypto-oriented security enhancements, manage multiple crypto wallets simultaneously, and access Discord, Telegram and more directly from the sidebar.
 - [Osiris](https://www.decenternet.net/osiris) - Osiris is the world's first net-neutral browser.
+- [Decentr](https://decentr.net) - Creating a bridge between internet users and applications developed with distributed ledger technology, an open source platform, which enables you to manage and pay with your Personal Data Value.

 ## KYC
 - [Notebook labs](https://www.notebooklabs.xyz) - Zero-Knowledge Cryptography for anonymous KYC and soul-bound credentials.